-Matt's research interests lie in criminal law doctrine and theory.
-Increasingly, his work focusses on Andrew Ashworth's principle of 'fair labelling' - the idea that widely felt distinctions between kinds of offences and degrees of wrongdoing should be signalled by the law, with offences subdivided and labelled so as to represent fairly the nature and magnitude of the law-breaking.
-Matt is writing a book on the theory, policy and practice of fair labelling, to be published by Oxford University Press ('Oxford Monographs on Criminal Law and Justice' series).
+Increasingly, Matt's work focusses on Andrew Ashworth's principle of 'fair labelling' - the idea that widely felt distinctions between kinds of offences and degrees of wrongdoing should be signalled by the law, with offences subdivided and labelled so as to represent fairly the nature and magnitude of the law-breaking.
+Matt is writing a book on the theory, policy and practice of fair labelling, to be published by Oxford University Press ('Oxford Monographs on Criminal Law and Justice').

 Matt teaches criminal law at Liverpool, having previously taught at the Universities of Durham and Newcastle.
 He is also regularly engaged as an external examiner.
 He has been a Visiting Scholar at Corpus Christi College, University of Oxford (part-funded by the Society of Legal Scholars); and at the Centre for Penal Theory and Penal Ethics, Institute of Criminology, University of Cambridge.
 Matt is a graduate of the University of Durham (LLB; LLM), Northumbria University (PgDip - Bar Vocational Course) and the University of Liverpool (PhD).